-Port wine Fonseca Guimaraens Vintage 2005 75cl
+Port Wine Fonseca Guimaraens Vintage 2005 75cl

-Flavors of raspberry and black currant with hints of tea and plum leaves.
+Vintage Port with flavors of raspberry and black currant with hints of tea and plum leaves.
 Dense and velvety tannins, explosion of fresh red berry aromas

 Only 1 left in stock